 Preheat oven to 350 degrees.
 If using a baking dish as opposed to a skillet, lightly grease the baking dish.

-In a large bowl, mix the apples, lemon juice, cinnamon, corn starch, and maple syrup.
-Pour apple mixture into skillet or baking dish.
+In a large bowl, mix the apples, lemon juice, cinnamon, corn starch, and coconut sugar.
+Pour apple mixture into skillet or prepared baking dish.

-In a medium bowl, combine the oats, oat flour, and coconut sugar.
-Add the small cubes of butter and mix well with your hands until you have a coarse/crumbly mixture.
-You really need to work the mixture with your hands to get the butter, oats, and flour to "crumb-up" (not sure if that's really a term or not...ha).
-Cover the apples with the crumb mixture
+In a separate bowl, combine the oats, oat flour, and coconut sugar.
+Add the small cubes of butter (or coconut oil) and mix well with your hands or back of a spoon until you have a slightly coarse/crumbly mixture.
+Evenly spread the crumb mix over the apples.